1994 – 1996

 I have the fondest memories of those endless sessions working in my basement studio apartment.
 At this point, I had decided I’d sing the songs myself.
 Of course, I knew I was not a real vocalist but I also knew it would be impossible to get anyone else to do the job.
 I’d mix version after version down to tape and listen on my walkman during countless walks through Astoria.
 I didn’t know it at the time but I was healing.
 Being able to “speak” through tracks like “Scars” and “Fade Away” was desperately needed.

 “Dreams in Piano” was written during this period.
 It was my way of dealing with a friend I had left behind who had sadly become a serious drug addict.
-As anyone who has dealt with this issue knows, there is nothing one can say or do for a person living this life style.
-Lyrically, I chose to focus on the feelings rather than spell out the details of the subject matter.
+As anyone who has dealt with this issue knows, there is nothing one can say or do for a person who chooses this path.
+Lyrically, I chose to focus on the feelings rather than spell out the particular details.
 Vocally, it was way outside of my comfort zone.
-Some of those tapes contain embarrassing attempts to hit notes I had no business attempting.
-However, those attempts would translate into something of value years later as they clearly represented a clear attempt to find my own voice rather than remain comfortable.
+Some of those tapes contain embarrassing attempts to hit notes I had no business performing.
+However, those attempts would translate into something of value years later as they clearly represented a journey taken in terms of finding my own voice.
 Overall, this song holds a special place in my heart as it seems to represent a moment of musical growth within my own sense of conviction.

 Work continued on “Into The Garden” (later renamed to “The Garden”), a landscape of intense percussion and soaring melodies on top of a haunting bass line.
 The song represented a journey I couldn’t quite put into words regardless of my attempts to add something vocally.
-Rather than ruining the piece, I subconsciously took inspiration from one of the most influential albums I had obsessed over as a child; The Jazz Singer.
+Rather than ruin the piece, I subconsciously took inspiration from one of the most influential albums I had obsessed over as a child; The Jazz Singer.
 On the album, there were 2 versions of “America”.
-In fact, there are so many things about that album that clearly shaped my convictions and “style” or “taste” in terms of how I shaped this project.
-In the film, Neil Diamond’s character uses a stage name of “Jess Robin” as a means to define that aspect of himself.
-The record contains a number of audio snippets that break the mold of what you would expect on a (obvious) commercial project such as the intro to “You Baby” and “”Kol Nidre/My Name Is Yussel”.
+In fact, there are so many things about that album that clearly shaped my convictions and “style” or “taste” in terms of how I gradually defined this project.
+In the film, Neil Diamond’s character uses a stage name of “Jess Robin” as a means to compartmentalize that portion of himself.
+The record contains a number of audio samples that break the mold of what you would expect on a (obvious) commercial project.
+Some examples include the intro to “You Baby” and “”Kol Nidre/My Name Is Yussel”.
 Even the musical versatility between tracks meant the album didn’t fit neatly into a box labeled “rock”, “R&B, “soul”, or anything else.
 It was it’s own thing.